azlanaGW/ex-2-bitmaps/README.md

   git push origin master
 ```
 Step 3.
 Verify that your code is updated by finding your repository on the github web interface and looking at the files.

+**Remember:** If later you change any of your files, you will need to run the add, commit, and push commands again to be sure the TA gets your latest versions.